The Kinarm End-Point Lab is a versatile research facility to study sensory, motor and cognitive function.

 - Workstation to support Kinarm End-Point robots and subject display

-- Desktop display or integrated virtual/augmented reality presentation of 2D virtual targets in the workspace plane
+- Desktop display or integrated virtual/augmented reality presentation of 2D virtual targets in the workspace plane, with optional 120 Hz display

 - Standard Chair or Deluxe Chair